Listen to This Article:

 What Does an Executive Chef Do?

 The executive chef is the leader of the kitchen team.
 They are responsible for creating the menu and ensuring that the cooks are properly trained on its execution.
-They have to carefully manage their food costs and labor expenses, and make sure that the kitchen is operating profitably.
+They have to carefully manage food costs and labor expenses, and make sure that the kitchen is operating profitably.

 They also have to hire their staff, manage inventory, and keep the kitchen running smoothly—or properly delegate these tasks to others.